 Instead, smothering is the way to go.
 Cutting off a fire’s oxygen source with a metal lid or heavy towel usually does the trick.
 Dumping salt or baking soda on top has a similar effect by releasing carbon dioxide.

 Leaky pipes can compromise the structural integrity of your kitchen by eroding cabinetry and drywall.
-The dark, damp, hidden spaces underneath sinks and around appliances could quickly become breeding grounds for mold.
+The dark, damp, hidden spaces underneath sinks and appliances could quickly become breeding grounds for mold.

-Mold emits toxic spores that cause lung distress and various other health issues when breathed in over time.
+Mold emits toxic spores that cause lung distress and other health issues when breathed in over time.
 Like all poisonous substances, mold is a toxin best kept out of the kitchen.

-Exposed or frayed wires are arguably the scariest of the kitchen hazards.
+Exposed or frayed wires are arguably the scariest of kitchen hazards.
 While household electrical systems usually have a waterproof coating and stay tucked away behind drywall, there’s nothing that time, friction, and one or two leaky pipes can’t break down.

 The importance of electrical maintenance is hard to overstate, as it is the only way to catch a problem before it becomes potentially fatal.